Mutual Funds

 Investors looking for portfolio diversification, a hedge against inflation, or long-term wealth preservation should consider gold funds.
 It's ideal for those who want exposure to gold without holding physical assets.

-The top gold mutual funds in 2025 are those offering consistent long-term returns, low expense ratios, and strong fund management.
-Always compare performance, liquidity, and risk factors before making an investment.
+The top 5 gold mutual funds in India in 2025 are those offering consistent long-term returns, low expense ratios, and strong fund management.
+Refer to the table above to compare performance, liquidity, and risk factors before making an investment.